Wondering how much real estate agents earn? We've got you covered! (Updated for 2023)

 What this means in plain English is that real estate salespeople are treated as though they're self-employed; if they do well, they get paid well, and vice-versa.
 This means that the sky's the limit when it comes to your annual salary as a real estate agent, but it also means that your pay is proportionate to your effort.
 You can't just sit back, relax, and expect to cash a fat paycheck at the end of the week.
 Real estate sales is one of the few jobs where merit and hard work, rather than seniority and office politics, determines how much you get paid.
-Good news for those that are tired of the 9-5 grind, but you can't expect to cash an easy paycheck every week if you haven’t sold any homes!
+Good news for those that are tired of the 9-5 grind and waiting for a promotion, but you can't expect to cash an easy paycheck every week if you haven’t sold any homes!

 Also, keep in mind that choosing to specialize in either sales or rentals will have a significant impact on how much money you make (if you're looking at getting into commercial real estate, that's a whole other ball game - this article by the National Association of Realtors is a great primer).
 Basically, you can break down the difference between specializing in sales and rentals like this: there's more money in selling homes, but renting apartments is easier to get started in.

 Why is there more money in sales?
-It's because commissions in sales are significantly larger than rental commissions – remember, sales agents get paid around 4-6% of a home's sales price, while rental agents usually take home about a month's rent as commission.
-This means that in Boston the average sales commission is around $30,000, versus about $2,450 for rentals.
-That's a huge gap!
+It's because commissions in sales are often significantly larger than rental commissions.
+Sales agents often negotiate to get paid a percentage of the home's sales price, while rental agents often take home about a month or two's rent as commission.
+This means that in Boston the average sales commission is somewhere around $37,000, versus about $3,000 for rentals.
+That's a big gap!